NAHI Clinics | Veterinarians Without Borders

 The Northern Animal Health Initiative is focused on improving animal health in Canada's North by providing services for underserved communities across Nunavut and the Northwest Territories.

-The Northern Animal Health Initiative clinics offer a unique opportunity to veterinarians (licensed in a Canadian province/territory) and RVTs to contribute to the health and well-being of animals in remote communities, while gaining valuable experience in veterinary practice.
+Northern Animal Health Initiative (NAHI) clinics offer a unique opportunity to veterinarians (licensed in a Canadian province/territory) and RVTs to contribute to the health and well-being of animals in remote communities, while gaining valuable experience in veterinary practice.

 Recruitment for the NAHI autumn 2025 clinics is now finished.
 We encourage you to check back in the fall for recruitment for future clinics.